 - SlimBiome – a weight management system that promotes a healthy metabolism and the feeling of fullness

 - SweetBiotix – a patented, natural, low calorie alternative to sugar

 How it is doing

-The aim for OptiBiotix is for its compounds to become the ‘intel of food’.
-In other words, Opti wants its compounds to be a key ingredient in other foods, supplements and tablets.
+OptiBiotix aims for its compounds to become the ‘Intel of food’ or, in other words, to be a key ingredient in other foods and health supplements.

 For that to happen, the company needs to do three things: manufacture its compounds, formulate them (put them into tablets, foods etc), and then distribute them.

-To that end, Opti has signed tens of manufacturing and supply agreements around the world, and the number of deals has ratcheted up over the past six months or so.
+To that end, Opti has signed a series of manufacturing and supply agreements around the world, and the number of deals has ratcheted up over the past year.